wp-plugins/wp-photo-album-plus/tags/5.1.8.rc1/readme.txt

 * Included a check that the source folder can no longer be set as a subfolder of the wppa folder.
 * Facebook api will only be loaded when it ia actually used.
 * The breadcrumb box has been rewritten and gives more and better info.
+* The Art Monkey link is now a button.

 = 5.1.7 =